Watch: Slackliner hangs upside down, walks on 700ft-high rope in daring Dubai stunt

 Watch video of slackliner Jaan Roose'se epic walk in Dubai

-Roose's achievement is one of his most visually stunning to date with the skyscrapers of Dubai providing a futuristic backdrop to his challenge.
+Roose's achievement, which is yet another world-first highline walk, is one of his most visually stunning to date with the skyscrapers of Dubai providing a futuristic backdrop to his challenge.

 With over 15,000 content creators from around the world in attendance, participants will enjoy an action-packed agenda featuring exhilarating displays and have the chance to discover a whole new world of adventure.